LittleQBerry/REVERIE-Sports/README.md

 This software is developed and packaged using Unity3D (2020.3.28) compatible with a Windows10 system.
 The deep learning related methods are developed using Python 3.9 and Pytorch 1.11 and are trained on Ubuntu 20.04 with NVIDIA GeForce RTX 3090.
 It necessitates 256GB of RAM and 20 TB of disk storage.

 ## Install
-1. Clone this repositoty and navigate to REVERIE folder.
+1. Clone this repository and navigate to REVERIE folder.
 ```bash
 git clone https://anonymous.4open.science/r/REVERIE-Sports-474C.git
 cd REVERIE